ThibaultLycee/python/README.md

 # Python Projects

-Most project are not finished and most probably will never be.
+Most project are not finished and most likely never will be.